mmistakes/minimal-mistakes/_posts/2023-12-17-Unauthenticated-RCE-in Goanywhere.md

 ﻿**Introduction![](Aspose.Words.e702ede5-81b5-45cd-8f8a-c0bd81f39ade.001.png)**

 CVE-2023-0669 is an insecure deserialization vulnerability that leads to code execution in the system (RCE).
-It has been discovered in GoAnywhere MFT versions 7.1.1 for Windows and 7.0.3 for Linux, which are utilized as secure file transfer solutions to carry out automated file transfer activities securely.
+It has been discovered in GoAnywhere MFT versions 7.1.1 for Windows and 7.0.3 for Linux, which are utilized as secure file transfer solutions for automated file transfer activities.
 This bug has been deemed highly dangerous and potentially a zero-day vulnerability as some organizations have left the Admin

 portal exposed to the internet.